 There are many benefits to fixed income investors reviewing upcoming maturities on their bond portfolio, which is another way a higher return can be achieved.
-By awaiting the maturity date of a bond when the bond principal is repaid, investors could be limiting their reinvestment opportunities to those bond investments available at maturity.
-Given the current interest rate environment, these options may well be lower yielding alternatives.
+By awaiting the maturity date of a bond when the principal is repaid, investors could be limiting their reinvestment opportunities to those bond investments available at maturity.
 This is known as reinvestment risk and can result in returned funds yielding lower returns while held in cash, as investors await a suitable investment option.

-In the current low interest rate and uncertain economic environment, investors have been seeking the safety offered by bonds, pushing yields lower (and prices higher).
+When the demand for a bond outweighs the available supply, yields typically move lower on strong demand (and prices higher).
 This is exacerbated when a bond matures or is called and depending on the size of the issue can result in up to AUD200m or more of matured funds looking to reinvest at the same time often pushing prices higher.

-Another key reason to reinvest positions ahead of upcoming maturity dates, is to ensure the return isn’t eroded as the bond price pulls to par the closer it nears maturity.
-Pulling to par refers to the price of the bond gravitating back to a maturing value of $100, which is repaid at maturity.
-This plays into one of the basic principles of bond investing- term risk premium, which we further discuss in this article.
+Another key reason to reinvest positions ahead of upcoming maturity dates is to ensure the return isn’t eroded as the bond price pulls to par the closer it nears maturity.
+Pulling to par refers to the price of the bond gravitating back to a final value of $100, which is repaid at maturity.
+This plays into one of the basic principles of bond investing - term risk premium - which we further discuss below.

 Term risk premium

-Over the life of the bond, as the length of time to maturity gradually shortens, the credit margin and risk-free rate both decrease (all things being equal) as duration and credit risk are gradually priced out.
+Over the life of the bond, as the length of time to maturity gradually shortens, the credit spread and risk-free rate both decrease (all things being equal) as duration and credit risk are gradually priced out.
 With this, the bond’s original yield moves lower, causing the bond price to rally.
-The investor has been rewarded for taking both duration and credit risk, as we demonstrate using the Qantas 7.75% May 2022 bond as a real-life example.
+The investor has been rewarded for taking both duration and credit risk, as we demonstrate using the Stockland 4.5% Nov 2022 bond as a real-life example.

-In the below chart we show the internal rate of return (IRR) for the Qantas 2022 fixed coupon bond, which currently has less than a year until maturity, but was issued with an eight-year tenor.
+In the below chart we show the internal rate of return (IRR) for the Stockland Nov 2022 fixed coupon bond, which currently has less than a year until maturity, but was issued with a seven-year tenor.
 In both scenarios we have assumed that the bond was purchased at primary issuance for $100.
-The first scenario calculates IRR of this investment assuming the bond is sold before its next coupon payment in November 2021 while the second scenario assumes the bond is held until maturity in May 2022.
+The first scenario calculates IRR of this investment assuming the bond is sold now, following its May coupon payment while the second scenario assumes the bond is held until maturity in November 2022.

-The second scenario, where the Qantas 2022 bond was held until maturity has a lower IRR than the first scenario where the bond can be exited at a price above the final redemption amount of $100, locking in a capital price gain of ~$5.00.
-By holding on to the bond for an extra 8-months, investors are not getting rewarded with additional returns; rather investors will be exposed to the risk that there may not be attractive investment options at the time of maturity.
+The second scenario, where the Stockland 2022 bond was held until maturity has a lower IRR than the first scenario where the bond can be exited at a price above the final redemption amount of $100, locking in a capital price gain of ~$0.70.
+By holding on to the bond for an extra 6-months, investors are not getting rewarded with additional returns; rather investors will be exposed to the risk that there may not be attractive investment options at the time of maturity.

-As shown in the below chart, the price of the Qantas 2022 bond peaked at over $115.00 in 2016 and has been gradually moving lower since then as the bond moves closer to maturity.
+As shown in the below chart, the price of the Stockland 2022 bond peaked at over $108.00 in 2019 and has been gradually moving lower since then as the bond moves closer to maturity.